 The doctor completing all group 2 and taxi medicals does not make the decision whether you pass or fail.
 The doctors are purely instructed by the DVLA to complete an examination for the DVLA to make a decision.
 However if you have a fork lift truck or safety critical medical with us the doctor will make the decision if you have passed or failed the medical.
 Please note if the doctor finds anything that may be of concern he will make you aware of this and may not release your medical form.

-- Take a blood pressure reading (if you have high blood pressure the doctor will take a further 3 readings) - Carry out an eye tests with and without glasses if worn for driving. - Test via dipstick your urine for possible signs of diabetes - List on the D4 Form any medication you may be currently taking - Ask some questions about previous medical history - Height will be recorded - Weight will be recorded
+- Take a blood pressure reading (if you have high blood pressure the doctor will take a further 3 readings) - Carry out an eye tests with and without glasses if worn for driving. - List on the D4 Form any medication you may be currently taking - Ask some questions about previous medical history - Height will be recorded - Weight will be recorded